Projects

 Project Objectives

-The primary objective of the project is to create and monitor a sustainable community and will include the installation of renewable energy, rainwater harvesting and community recycling systems in 10 households and the wider community:
+The primary objective of the project was to create and monitor a sustainable community and will include the installation of renewable energy, rainwater harvesting and community recycling systems in 10 households and the wider community:

 • Installation of at least 10 solar powered street lamps and solar powered home systems